anskarl/LoMRF/README.md

 * Skarlatidis A., Paliouras G., Artikis A. and Vouros G. Probabilistic Event Calculus for Event Recognition.
 ACM Transactions on Computational Logic, to appear.

 * Tuyen N. Huynh and Raymond J. Mooney.
-(2011).
 Max-Margin Weight Learning for Markov Logic Networks.
-In Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD 2011), Vol. 2, pp. 81-96.
+In Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD 2011), Vol. 2, pp. 81-96, 2011.

-* Tuyen N. Huynh and Raymond J. Mooney.
-(2011).
-Online Max-Margin Weight Learning for Markov Logic Networks.
-In Proceedings of the Eleventh SIAM International Conference on Data Mining (SDM11), USA, April 2011.